 • All movements are smooth, gentle, but rhythmic.

-Speech therapy children's massage at home
+Speech therapy massage for children at home

-How is massage done at home?
+How is massage performed at home?

 5. The parent washes their hands with soap and treats them with an alcohol-based antiseptic.